lucassus/blog.bandzarewicz.com/source/_posts/2012-03-12-backbone-dot-js-tdd-with-jasmine-part-two-the-collection.markdown

 ]);
 {% endcodeblock %}

-As you see in this example we're stubing server's response with sinon's `respondWith` helper method.
+As you see in this example we're stubbing server's response with sinon's `respondWith` helper method.
 The fake server’s `respondWith` method takes three arguments here.
 The first and second are the HTTP request method and URL to respond to.
 The final argument is an array representing the response that is returned, which itself has three values: the HTTP response code, an object literal of response headers, and a string containing the response body.
 Variable `responseFixture` will contain an object with our dummy data and we're using `JSON.stringify` to convert this object to the JSON string (returned by the fake server).

 The complete spec should look like this: